portfolio

 Postprocessing of raw input data files is a delightful step in data analysis and data format conversion for javascript web-based visualization.
 This modules help reading, plotting and converting all sorts of georeferenced input data formats.

-Data Structures
+Data

-Basic Plots
+Basic

-A quick overview of the data can be done with plots using the Matplotlib library through scatter plots, regression fit, time series and histograms, together with all necessary plot formatting in text, legend and labels.
+A quick overview of the data can be done with plots using the Matplotlib library through scatter plots, regression fit, Time Seriesand histograms, together with all necessary plot formatting in text, legend and labels.

 Conversion